Work injuries among school employees

 When is PTSD covered by workers’ compensation?

 When an employee experiences a traumatic event at work, workers’ compensation coverage is probably the last thing on your mind.
-But knowing how post-traumatic stress disorder is defined and covered in your state can help you make sure your employee gets needed help.
+But knowing how post-traumatic stress disorder (PTSD) is defined and covered in your state can help you make sure your employee gets needed help.

 For PTSD to be covered by workers’ compensation, it must meet the criteria as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, and be diagnosed by a psychologist or psychiatrist.